 Before we dive heads deep into the art of Instagram video editing, we should set things very clear.
-Yes, the platform is probably not the first social media giant to pop up your mind when you think of the word “video”.
+Yes, the platform is probably not the first social media giant to pop up in your mind when you think of the word “video”.
 Yes, it is a photo-centric platform that’s actually limiting to video content creators, but bear with us a moment, and you’ll learn why it’s actually one of the best places in the world to share your eye-candy content!

-Here’s the thing: platforms like YouTube and, lately, Facebook are made with video content in mind.
+Here’s the thing: platforms like YouTube and, lately, Facebook are made with the video content in mind.
 Instagram isn’t.
 Sure, it has the IGTV app, but other than that, it limits creators to shorter, more curated forms of social media posts, but you already knew that, didn’t you?

 What you probably didn’t know though, is the fact that despite the limitations, video content is beating Instagram’s bread and butter – juicy photos – in the engagement game.

 “Engagement numbers for videos posted to top media publisher accounts worldwide increased by 53% year over year in May, surpassing the 46% growth rate seen for photos over the same timeframe”

 The data speaks for itself.

 Plus there’s always the fact that the videos are undeniably better suited to convey your story.
 They add cohesive narratives, spectacular visual effects you can create with an Instagram video maker, and the undeniable might of a killer audio track into the mix.
 Why not give it a shot?